gazebosim/docs/tutorials/world/world_demo.md

 </physics>
 ```

 The physics tag specifies the type and properties of the dynamic engine.
 We chose the `name` `1ms` as the step size is 1 millisecond.
 The `type` is the type of the dynamic engine (physics library).
 There are options like, Ode, Bullet, Simbody and Dart.
-We set it to `ignored`, as choosing the type of the physics engine is not supported yet.
+We set it to `ignored`, as choosing the type of the physics engine is not done through this tag yet.

 `<max_step_size>` is the maximum time at which every system in simulation can interact with the states of the world.
 The smaller the value, the more accurate your calculations, but more computation power is needed.
 `<real_time_factor>` is the ratio of simulation time to real time.